-1.1.
-Purpose
+1.1 Purpose

-The Research Impact Framework (RIF) is a guide on impact for those applying for funding from the Irish Cancer Society and for grant holders who are successful in securing a grant.
+The Research Impact Framework (RIF) is a guide on research impact for those applying for funding from the Irish Cancer Society and for grant holders who currently hold an ICS funded award.

-Its purpose is to help maximise the impact of the research that the Irish Cancer Society funds through our grant schemes.
+Its purpose is to help maximise the impact of the research that the Irish Cancer Society funds through our grants scheme.